 What You’ll Need to Update Your PHP Version

-As with any permanent change to your site, there are a few aspects to have in place before you start.
+As with any permanent change to your site, a few aspects must be in place before you start.
 The good news is you don’t need lots of technical knowledge to get the job done:

 - Check your compatibility.
 Most PHP upgrades will be fine, as a host won’t let you make updates that will compromise your site.
 Still, it’s worth noting whether your site is compatible with the new PHP version before continuing.

 - Update your core software.
-The most current WordPress core update is the one to use when updating PHP.
-This will have been developed with new PHP versions in mind, so the most current will be the best option.
+The most current WordPress core update is used when updating PHP.
+Since this will have been developed with new PHP versions in mind, the most current will be the best option.

 - Update your themes and plugins.
 Older versions of your themes and plugins will support newer versions of PHP, much like your core WordPress files.